 In Clint Eastwood's 1982 movie Honkytonk Man, his character meets Bob Wills (played by Johnny Gimble, an original Texas Playboy), who is recording in a rural Texas studio with other former band members.

 In 2011 the Texas Legislature adopted a resolution designating western swing as the official "State Music of Texas".
 Western swing lives on today in Turkey, Texas during the last weekend in April for Bob Wills Day Festivities, a 4 day immersion into Texas Playboy history where you can tour the Bob Wills Museum, attend multiple concerts featuring the greatest Western Swing bands.
-Join us on November 12-14 of 2020 to celebrate the 90th Anniversary of the birth of this great dance music at our inaugural "Cowtown Birthplace of Western Swing Festival" in Fort Worth's Historic National Hall.
+Join us on November 11-13, 2021 to celebrate the 90th Anniversary of the birth of this beloved dance music at our inaugural "Cowtown Birthplace of Western Swing Festival" in Fort Worth's Historic National Hall.